-• Configuration
+Configuration

 Configuration of a third-party tank depends on the size of the heat exchanger coil of the tank.
-For more information, see the Installation, Operation and Maintenance Manual.

 For installation of the domestic hot water tank (supplied by the user), refer to the specific manual of the domestic hot water tank.